camunda/camunda/docs/src/introduction/install.md

  - `DEPLOY_ON_KUBERNETES`

-If set to `true` applies some configuration changes in order to run zeebe in a kubernetes environment.
-Please note that the recommended method to run zeebe on kubernetes is using the [zeebe-operator](https://github.com/zeebe-io/zeebe-operator).
+If set to `true`, it applies some configuration changes in order to run Zeebe in a Kubernetes environment.
+Please note that the recommended method to run Zeebe on Kubernetes is by using the [zeebe-operator](https://github.com/zeebe-io/zeebe-operator).

 ### Mac and Windows users

-**Note**: On systems which use a VM to run Docker containers like Mac and Windows the VM needs at least 4GB of memory otherwise Zeebe fails to start with an error similar to:
+**Note**: On systems which use a VM to run Docker containers like Mac and Windows, the VM needs at least 4GB of memory, otherwise Zeebe fails to start with an error similar to:

 ```